-On Endangered Species Day, we recognize thousands of different species across the globe that are in need of our help.
-In the United States, the U.S. Fish and Wildlife Service has listed several of these species as federally threatened or endangered.
-Their habitats are being destroyed and encroached upon, and the devastating effects of climate change are causing populations to dwindle.
+On Endangered Species Day, we recognize thousands of different species across the globe that need our help.
+The U.S. Fish and Wildlife Service has listed several species as federally threatened or endangered in the United States.
+Their habitats are being destroyed and infringed upon, and the devastating effects of climate change are causing populations to dwindle.

-1. Sea Turtle
+1. Sea turtle

-2. California Condor
+2. California condor

-4. Dusky Gopher Frog
+4. Dusky gopher frog

-All of these species, whether large or small, contribute to biodiversity and the overall health of our planet.
+All of these species contribute to biodiversity and the overall health of our planet.
 By bringing awareness to their roles and significance, we are protecting our environment for future generations.